TheStig294/100-more-randomats-pack-1/README.md

 \
 _ttt_randomat_deflation_ - Default: 1 - Whether this randomat is enabled\

-## Don't Miss...

-If you miss a shot, you take damage, but if you hit, then you gain health.
-Everyone is set to 100 health and 200 max health, so players can heal by being accurate with their shots.
-Everyone will appear to be injured when this randomat triggers.\
-\
-_ttt_randomat_dontmiss_ - Default: 1 - Whether this randomat is enabled\
-_randomat_dontmiss_damage_ - Default: 5 - Damage dealt for missing\
-_randomat_dontmiss_heal_ - Default: 5 - Health gained for healing

 ## Don't Get Greedy...

 Everyone gets buyable items over time, but if they're already holding one, they die!\